IPKNENN/SAPUI5_Crossnavigation/README.md

 # Navigation from Elements -> Elements

-It contains these simple two steps to recreate after you created the necessary Apps:
-Actually 3 if you want the launch page for testing.
+follow these 2 steps (3 steps if you include the launchpage for testing) to recreate the crossnavigation for elments to elements:

 | File or Folder    | Purpose                                           |
 | ----------------- | ------------------------------------------------- |